someguy599/Deep-Learners/content/mini-project/aqi/_index.md

 ## Data Acquisition

-First, we analyzed the air quality and income based on counties within California.
-We found the data using public datasets that we searched for.
+First, we obtained data from public datasets on air quality—-specifically PM 2.5 concentration--and income from all counties within California.

 We found the income data, which was income per capita per county in 2023, [here](https://fred.stlouisfed.org/release/tables?eid=266305&rid=175).